ResMail (Resident Mail Services )

 What if I plan to move off campus?

-Before you formally check out of a residence hall, come by ResMail and we will be able to change your forwarding address in our system.
-You should also fill out a change of address form at the local post office as well as notify your family, friends and business contacts (bills, magazine subscriptions, etc.) of your new address as soon as possible.
-If you are moving back home for the summer or perhaps just a semester for co-op, please verify your home address with ResMail and the Registrar before leaving campus.
-If the university lists your current on-campus address as your home address, you must change it with ResMail and the Registrar or your mail will be returned to the sender.
+Before you formally check out of a residence hall, update your new address on your myNortheastern portal.
+You should also fill out a change of address form at the local post office as well as notify you family, friends, and business contacts (bills, magazine subscriptions, etc.) of your new address as soon as possible.
+If you are moving back home for the summer or perhaps just a semester for co-op, please verify your home or forwarding address on the portal and the Registrar at least a week before leaving campus.
+If the university lists your current on-campus address as your home address, you must change it on the myNortheastern portal and the Registrar or your mail will be returned to sender.
 However, we urge you to verify your home address with the Registrar before leaving campus.

 Will my mail be forwarded when I move off campus?